 However, running object detection on the edge has some drawbacks as well.
 One reason is that compute and memory are limited on edge devices, which limits the choice of the object detection network.
 For example, the standard mobile/CPU regime defined in the deep learning literature usually allows approximately 800M FLOPS per frame.
 Under this regime, the chosen object detector would need to be highly efficient and small, for example, MobileNet-v2-SSD (760M FLOPS for ~0.1MPixel[i] input).
 Another set of constraints in edge devices is power consumption and heat dissipation, which also limits the processing throughput.

 The main concept behind deep learning object detectors is that every object has a unique set of features.
-These features are extracted from the input frame using Convolutional Neural Networks (CNNs) and then used to classify an object in a specific location in the frame.
+These features are extracted from the input frame using an object detection neural network or convolutional neural network (CNN) and then used to classify an object in a specific location in the frame.
 For example, a CNN processing an input frame with a car located in pixel will generate a set of features associated with this specific class in location of the feature map.

 Choosing an Object Detection Network

 There are multiple criteria for choosing the optimal object detection network for your edge device.
 As a rule, single-stage detectors are more computationally efficient than two-stage architectures, which usually makes them a better choice for the edge.
 For example, Faster-RCNN-ResNet50 has an accuracy of 38.4mAP on COCO val2017 with 520G FLOPS per frame while YOLOv5m achieve 44.5mAP on the same dataset with only 51.3G FLOPS per input frame.
 Among single-stage object detectors we can also see a big variation in the memory footprint.
 For instance, YOLOv5s with only 7.3M parameters vs. YOLOv3 with 62M parameters and similar accuracy.